 And as it’s communicating over SPI you will need to reserve 4 pins of your Arduino to be able to communicate with it.

-For getting starting with the module I highly recommend to check this video tutorial:
+to get starting with the module I highly recommend to check this video tutorial:

 Unlike the Catalex, the LC studio module needs an Adaptor to be able to connect your micro SD card or just use a mini SD card.